eyalabraham/nixie-tube-clock/README.md

 Commands 1 through 4 are used to send new digits to be displayed on the Nixie tubes.
 A value of 0 to 9 displays digits 0 to 9, a value greater than 9 blanks a digit.
-The response to the second byte allows to check what the controller is currently displaying, by comparing the digit sent to the controller to the one returned from it.
+The response to the second byte is the digit that was displayed and replace by the one just sent.
+This is used to produce some effects such as digit shifting.

-Brightness command with value 0 turns off all segment by turning off high voltage, values 1 through 10 control the brightness from low to high.
+Brightness command with value 0 turns off all tunes by turning off high voltage, values 1 through 10 control the brightness from low to high.

-The notation 'dummy' denotes a dummy byte of 0xff that is sent or received by ignored.
+The notation 'dummy' denotes a dummy byte of 0xff that is sent or received but ignored.

 Command number 85 (0x55) is a keep alive and check for response 170 (0xAA).
 This command is sent periodically: if there is no response from the AVR, the RPi will issue a reset on GPIO8, if it is not received by the AVR, the AVR will blank the display and fast-flash the seconds LED.